giry-dev/mangrove-docs/docs/strat-lib/guides/DirectHowTo.md

 We modify the simple constructor of `OfferMaker` to take into account the additional gas requirements of `Amplifier`'s logic: To retract (or update) the second offer each time an offer is taken.
 We also choose to specialize instances of our maker contract to a particular choice of `BASE`, `STABLE1` and `STABLE2` tokens - requiring these to be given as arguments when construing the contract.

-In the constructor below, we also show how to instantiate and setup a simple %%router|router%% in order to use the deployer's account as %%reserve|reserve%%.
+In the constructor below, we also show how to instantiate and setup a simple %%router|router%% in order to use the deployer's account as fund reserve.

 ```solidity
 pragma solidity ^0.8.10;